elvis-epx/pictdiff/README.md

 is generally more red than "img2", then "diff" will be cyan.
 On the other hand, if "img2" is more red, then "diff" is also red.

+Differences in alpha (opacity) are counted in two ways.
+They are added to the total absolute difference, which are rendered as gray in diff image.
+This guarantees that alpha differences will be revealed clearly.

+Also, the color channels are multiplied by alpha, so the color differences are mitigated when both images are quite transparent.
+For example, two completely transparent images (alpha=0) will be considered equal, even if one is "red" and another is "blue".

 How to run the Rust version:

 ```